BAH, JOM!

 Read Recap

-Malaysia Week 11 of 2026 brings together 54 stories from the week into a clearer picture of where attention moved.
-The strongest recurring themes were MACC, Aidilfitri, and corporate governance.
+Global Week 18 of 2026 brings together 24 stories from the week into a clearer picture of where attention moved.
+The strongest recurring themes were North Korea, Middle East stability, and Jimmy Kimmel.
 Rather than following headlines one by one, this recap highlights the developments and pressure points most likely to shape the next stretch of coverage.

 Read Recap